SVCE-ACM/A-December-of-Algorithms-2021/README.md

 ### December 10 - Juicy Orange Field

    #### Problem Statement
-   - You are in a field of juicy oranges that is like a grid of size n x n.
+   - You are in a field of juicy oranges that is like a grid of size `n x n`.
 You plan to collect most of the oranges in the field before the storm comes.
 Each cell can be any one of the following:
         - A cell can be empty (represented by 0), so you can pass through the cell.
         - A cell that contains the orange trees where you can pick up the oranges and pass through to the next cell. (represented by 1)
         - A cell covered with prickles and thorns that blocks your way to the next cell (represented by -1).